Framework (FW) Cheat Sheet

 - Show why your framework is superior (e.g., more inclusive, universal, better logic, etc.)

-- How your arguments win under both frameworks
+- Or show how your arguments win under both frameworks

-- Quantify impacts and outweigh using weighing mechanisms, usually magnitude and scope
+- Tips: quantify impacts and outweigh using weighing mechanisms, usually magnitude and scope

 - Note: Utilitarianism is the default if no framework is given in a round.